 If you struggle with overwhelming emotions then please do download my free PDF – 4 ways to unhook from overwhelming emotions Click here for your copy

 EMDR is based on a theory that current difficulties with mental health are not always about the here and now.
-They are often connected back to unprocessed trauma or difficult experiences that have happened to you throughout your life.
+Current difficulties can be connected back to unprocessed trauma or difficult experiences that have happened to you throughout your life.
 It is as if you are living your life in the here and now but constantly get pulled back to the there and then.

-We know that the body has a physiologically based system that is driven towards healing, we know if we get a cut, our body will do what it needs to heal that cut.
+The body has a physiologically based system that is driven towards healing.
+If for example you get a cut, your body will do what it needs to heal that cut.
 How amazing is that?
 We don’t tell it to, we don’t pause and watch it doing it’s magic, it just does what it does.

-If however that wound were to become infected, the infection will need to be treated before the body can do what it does to heal.
+But if the wound were to become infected, this would need to be treated before the body can do what it does to heal.
 To use this as an analogy, it’s as if past trauma is an infection in the wound and we need to process and work through that trauma to be able to allow the body to do it’s natural healing.

 We firstly need to take time to make sure you feel safe and comfortable enough to process your trauma memories.
 In many ways it seems strange to think that focusing more on the trauma and processing it will help.
+But this is at the heart of what is EMDR.
 Usually we try and not think about these things and hope that they will just disappear.
 But we know that in the long term that doesn’t really help.

 During an assessment we identify the trauma memories connected to the difficulties you are experiencing day by day.

 When we are ready to process the trauma memory.
 We activate the trauma memory by bringing it from the back of your mind and focusing on it.
-We then use bilateral stimulation which is moving your awareness from the right and left side of your brain.
-We do this in a number of ways but it can include following a light with your eyes from side to side, tapping from side to side or listening to a sound such as a beep in a headset that alternates from side to side.
+The bilateral stimulation is used to move your awareness from the right and left side of your brain.
+This is done in a number of ways but it can include following a light with your eyes from side to side, tapping from side to side or listening to a sound such as a beep in a headset that alternates from side to side.

 The research is still a little mixed about how the bilateral stimulation helps.
 There are a number of different theories, it could be similar to the rapid eye movements we get during sleep.
 Most of us can connect with the idea that sleep is reparative and often wake up feeling different about something that was troubling before we settled to sleep.